Pepsis grossa: Taxonomy and description

-Due in part to confusion over the distinctness of various color forms, until 2002 this species was known by the name Pepsis formosa, including a subspecies P. formosa pattoni, but C.R.
+Due in part to confusion over the distinctness of various colour forms, until 2002 this species was known by the name Pepsis formosa, including a subspecies P. formosa pattoni, but C.R.
 Vardy synonymized both forms of P. formosa into P. grossa.

-The three color forms are normally geographically separated; the melanic form occurs in the western part of the North American range, the xanthic form predominates over the remainder of the distribution, except that lygamorphic individuals predominate in the southernmost part of the species range.
+The three colour forms are normally geographically separated; the melanic form occurs in the western part of the North American range, the xanthic form predominates over the remainder of the distribution, except that lygamorphic individuals predominate in the southernmost part of the species range.
 Individuals of the melanic form of this species are difficult to separate from Pepsis mexicana, but P. mexicana is always noticeably smaller than it.
 The female's body length is 30–51 mm (1.18–2.00 in), and the males measure 24–40 mm (0.94–1.57 in).
 The black and orange colour pattern, combined with the wasps' jerky behaviour and strong odour, give an aposematic warning to predators.

 Males of this species are distinct within the genus Pepsis in that they have only 12 antennal segments: a scape, a pedicel, and 10 flagellomeres.
 The males of all other Pepsis species possess 13 antennal segments (i.e. 11 flagellomeres).
 Younger females of P. grossa have long, coarse hairs beneath the femur of the front leg, but these can be worn off in older specimens.